jidn/python-Makefile/README.md

 Check for code and tests for using flake8 and for proper docstring

 ### test
 Run all the tests in TESTDIR.
-By default, I am using pytest, but you can fix this by changing TESTRUN and TESTRUN_OPTS.
+By default, I am using pytest, but you can fix this by changing TESTRUN.

-There is also a `pdb` target to run tests and break at an unhandled exception.
+There is also a `pytest` target to run tests and break at an unhandled exception.

+`added 2016-04-01` You may also give command-line arguments which are pass to TESTRUN.
+This also works for the target `pytest`

 ### clean clean-all
 The target clean removes everything but environment and clean-all removes the environment.